-In the course of its fifth and sixth meetings on 14 January 1948 the Commission provisionally approved forty-one rules by which its procedure is governed.
+In the course of its fifth and sixth meetings on 14 January 1948, the Commission provisionally approved forty-one rules by which its procedure is governed.
 The Commission will revise its rules as and when necessary, in the light of experience.

-- 5. Tasks Confronting Committee in the Implementation of the Resolution of the General Assembly - a.
-The Commission in this preliminary stage of its work has undertaken a thorough and detailed examination of the provisions of the General Assembly's resolution, with particular reference to its implications and the tasks involved in implementing its recommendations.
-The Commission realizes the enormity of the responsibility entrusted to it and harbors no illusions concerning the formidable obstacles it must surmount (including anticipated Arab resistance). - b.
-Among the major tasks involved in giving effect to the Assembly's recommendations are the following: - (i) arranging for the progressive transfer of administrative authority from the Mandatory Power to the Commission and the establishment of Provisional Councils of Government; - (ii) supervision of the functioning of the Provisional Councils of Government, including the maintenance of pubic order in the transitional period following the termination of the Mandate; - (iii) delimitation of frontiers of the Arab and Jewish States and the City of Jerusalem; - (iv) exercise of political and military control over the erased militia in each of the projected States, including selection of the high command; - (v) the preparatory work in connection with the establishment of the Economic Union, including the creation of the Preparatory Economic Commission and the maintenance of essential economic services in the transitional period; - (vi) negotiations on the allocation and distribution of assets; - (vii) maintenance of administration and essential public services following the termination of the Mandate; - (viii) preparation for the application of the United Nations Statute to the City of Jerusalem; and - (ix) protection of Holy Places. - c.
-The Commission is devoting detailed attention to ways and means of coping with each of the major tasks set forth in the preceding paragraph and the myriad problems related, thereto.
-Toward this end, the Commission has established and is maintaining effective liaison with the Mandatory Power and with the Jewish Agency for Palestine.
-As previously indicated, the Commission's initial effort to establish liaison with the Arab Higher Committee as well has been rejected.
-In its preliminary approach to these tasks and problems the Commission with the assistance of the Secretariat, has thus far considered a wide range of matters, including:

-questions of the termination of the Mandate;

-withdrawal of British forces;
+- 5. Tasks Confronting the Commission in the Implementation of the Resolution of the General Assembly - (a) The Commission in this preliminary stage of its work has undertaken a thorough and detailed examination of the provisions of the General Assembly's resolution with particular reference to its implications and the tasks involved in implementing its recommendations.
+The Commission is fully conscious of the enormous responsibility entrusted to it and harbours no illusions concerning the formidable obstacles it must surmount even apart from Arab resistance.

+- (b) Among the major tasks involved in giving effect to the Assembly's recommendations are the following: - (i) arranging for the progressive transfer of administrative authority from the Mandatory Power to the Commission and the establishment of Provisional Councils of Government; - (ii) supervision of the functioning of the Provisional Councils of Government, including the maintenance of public order in the transitional period following the termination of the Mandate; - (iii) delimitation of frontiers of the Arab and Jewish States and the City of Jerusalem; - (iv) exercise of political and military control over the armed militia in each of the projected States, including selection of their high commands; - (v) the preparatory work in connection with the establishment of the Economic Union, including the creation of the Preparatory Economic Commission and the maintenance of the economic services with which it will be concerned in the transitional period; - (vi) negotiations on the allocation and distribution of assets; - (vii) maintenance of administration and essential public carvices rollowing the termination of the Mandate; - (viii) preparation for the application of the United Nations Statute to the City of Jerusalem; and - (ix) protection of Hely Places. - (c) The Commission is devoting detailed attention to ways and means of coping with each of the major tasks set forth in the preceding paragraph and the myriad problems related thereto.
+Toward this end, the Commission has established and is maintaining effective limited with the Mandatory Power and with the Jewish Agency for Palestine.
+As previously indicated, the Commission's initial effort to establish liaison with the Arab Higher Committee failed.
+In its preliminary approach to these tasks and problems the Commission, with the assistance of the Secretariat, has thus far considered a wide range of matters, including questions relaining to the termination of the Mandate; withdrawal of British forces;
-relations between the Mandatory Power and the Commission;

-establishment of the frontiers of the Arab and Jewish States and the City of Jerusalem;
+relations between the Mandatory Power and the Commission; establishment of the frontiers of the Arab and Jewish States and the City of Jerusalem;

-establishment of Arab and Jewish Councils of Government;

-relations with the Provisional Councils and establishment by then of administrative organs of government;
+establishment of Arab and Jewish Councils of Government; relations with the Provisional Councils and establishment by them of administrative organs of government;